rememberSoftwares/yacana/README.md

 ### Introduction example

 The whole concept of the framework lies here.
-If gou get this following section then you have mastered 80% of Yacana's building principle.
-Like in LangGraph where you create nodes that you link together, Yacana has a Task() class wich takes as arguments a task to solve.
-There are no hardcoded links between the Tasks so it's easy to refactor and move things arround.
+If you understand this following section then you have mastered 80% of Yacana's building principle.
+Like in LangGraph, where you create nodes that you link together, Yacana has a Task() class which takes as arguments a task to solve.
+There are no hardcoded links between the Tasks so it's easy to refactor and move things around.
 The important concept to grasp here is that through these Task() classes you will give instructions to the LLM in a way that the result must be a computable result.
 So instructions must be clear and the prompt to use must reflect that.
-It's Task, it's a job, it's something that needs solving but wrote like it is given as an order !
+It's a Task, it's a job, it's something that needs solving but written like it is given as an order!
 Let's see some examples :

 ```python
 # First, let's make a basic AI agent